QUITTING SMOKING CAN BE A TOUGH ROW TO HOE – BUT IT’S WORTH IT

 While the idea of splurging on a sports car for his teenage daughter didn’t provide the necessary incentive, being around in his golden years to enjoy his children and grandchildren did.
 Dr. Juergens’ dad smoked his last cigarette almost 20 years ago, when she was in medical school.

 Now a medical oncologist at the Juravinski Cancer Centre (JCC), Dr. Juergens shares her message about the health benefits of quitting with her lung, esophageal and stomach cancer patients.
-She’s a champion for JCC’s Tobacco Dependence Intervention (TDI) Program which follows the evidence-based Ask, Advise, Act approach for supporting new cancer patients who use tobacco. `Ask’ involves talking to patients about tobacco use. `Advising’ is informing them about the many benefits of quitting. `Act’ is referring them to services such as the JCC Retail Pharmacy for medication that can help and Smokers’ Helpline for support.
+She’s a champion for JCC’s Tobacco Dependence Intervention (TDI) Program which follows the evidence-based Ask, Advise, Act approach for supporting new cancer patients who use tobacco. `Ask’ involves talking to patients about tobacco use. `Advising’ is informing them about the many benefits of quitting. `Act’ is referring them to services such as the JCC Retail Pharmacy for medication that can help and Telehealth for support.
+To get telephone-based smoking cessation support, information, and advice, 24 hours a day and 7 days a week, call Telehealth Ontario toll free at 1-866-797-0000 or toll-free TTY at 1-866-797-0007, or the number on your cigarette pack.

 Quitting is the best thing cancer patients can do to help their treatment work better, whether they’re having surgery, radiation treatment or chemotherapy.
 People who quit are less likely to have infections or complications during or after surgery.
 Quitting helps radiation therapy work better and may reduce side effects.
 Quitting also helps chemotherapy drugs work better since cigarette smoke has chemicals that can lower the amount of some chemo drugs in the blood, making them less effective.
 Quitting also lowers the chance of a patient’s cancer coming back or getting another kind of cancer.
 In some situations, the benefit of quitting may even exceed the value of state-of-the-art cancer therapies.